martincostello/openapi-extensions/README.md

 app.MapOpenApiYaml();

 // The [Description] attribute can be used to add parameter descriptions
-// The [OpenApiExample] can be used to add simple string examples
+// The [OpenApiExample] attribute can be used to add simple string examples
 // The ProducesOpenApiResponse() method can be used to customize the description for responses app.MapGet("/todo", ([Description("The Todo item's ID"), OpenApiExample("42")] string id) => {